Can Vehicle Damage Determine Fault in a Car Accident?

 New York is a no-fault insurance state, which means the motorist’s own insurance company pays for medical expenses and lost wages.
 However, when severe injuries result from a crash, the victim may go outside the state system and pursue a personal injury lawsuit against the at-fault driver.

-At Douglas and London, we will investigate your case and help you receive the maximum compensation for your injuries.
+At Douglas & London, we will investigate your case and help you receive the maximum compensation for your injuries.
 Our experienced New York City personal injury lawyers have recovered millions of dollars in settlements and verdicts for our clients.

 Injured?
 Get Help Now – Call an Accident Lawyer Today!